Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-Issues-LiveLock.md

     }
     ```

-    !!! note "Why it works ?"
+    !!! info "Why it works ?"
         If a thread fails to acquire the lock within 1 second, it backs off instead of trying indefinitely.